duparq/hwa/doxygen/porting.md

 Files {#porting_files}
 =====

-Porting HWA to the device `mymcu` of architecture `arch` (avr, avr32, stm32...) and built by the `vendor` company (atmel, st, microchip...) requires writing at least two files:
+Porting HWA to a device `%mymcu` of architecture `%arch` (avr, avr32, stm32...) built by the `vendor` company (atmel, st, microchip...) requires writing at least two files:

- * `include/hwa/mymcu.h`: the header file that is included in the source code of the projects that use this device;
+ * `%include/hwa/mymcu.h`: the header file that is included in the source code of the projects that use this device;

- * `vendor/arch/devices/mymcu.h`: the device file, included by the previous header file, that gathers all the definitions that make HWA useable for the device.
+ * `%vendor/arch/devices/mymcu.h`: the device file, included by the header file, that gathers all the definitions that make HWA useable for the device.

-The device file defines all the peripheral objects the device embeds and includes their classes definitions.
-The definitions of the classes are split into two files in the `vendor/arch/classes/` directory whose names begin with the class name without the leading underscore `_`:
+The device file defines all the objects that represent the peripheral controllers the device embeds and includes their classes definitions.
+The definitions of the classes are split into two files in the `vendor/arch/classes/` directory whose names begin with the class name without the leading underscore `%_`:

- * one file whose name ends with `_1.h` that contains the definitions that do not produce C code and the definition that builds the HWA context;
+ * one file whose name ends with `%_1.h` that contains the definitions that do not produce C code and the definition that builds the HWA context;

- * one file whose name ends with `_2.h` that contains the definitions that produce C code;
+ * one file whose name ends with `%_2.h` that contains the definitions that produce C code.

 Structure of a device file {#porting_df}